rumjie/rumjie/README.md

 - 👋 Hi, I’m Jieun park
-- 💉 Worked as project manager in bio industry
+- 🖥️ Working as a data scientist in Autonomous Driving team
-- 👀 I’m interested in chemistry, drum, yoga, improving my skills and dive into learning new things
+- 👀 I’m interested in Computer Vision, Career acceleration, drum, yoga, improving my skills and dive into learning new things
-- 🌱 I’m currently learning Python, SQL to be a data scientist
 - 📫 Please contact me via mail - jieun.park.ko@gmail.com, happy to have a new connection!
 - 🖋 You can visit my blog to see what I'v learned & done on [Tistory blog](https://rum-j.tistory.com/)